mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

 Here we create the layers of our neural network to use later in the forward function.
 As can be seen in the [documentation](https://pytorch.org/docs/stable/nn.html#torch.nn.Linear), the format for nn.Linear is **nn.Linear(in_features, out_features, bias = True)**.
 We are leaving bias as True so we don't need to explicitly change it, but we do need to choose the in and out features.

 For linear layer 1, we feed in, as the in_features, all 784 pixels from the image.
-Then for the out_features I chose a sufficently large number of features I wanted the neural network to look for, in this case 100.
+Then for the out_features I chose a sufficiently large number of features I wanted the neural network to look for, in this case 100.

 For the second layer, I took the out_features from the first layer (100) and used them as the in_features here.
-I then did the same thing as with the first layer and chose a sufficently large number of features to look for, in this case 50, for the out_features.
+I then did the same thing as with the first layer and chose a sufficiently large number of features to look for, in this case 50, for the out_features.
 You can follow this pattern of 'this layer's out_features become the next layers in_features' to make as large of a neural network as you want.

 For the third layer, I used the out_features from the previous layer (50) as the in_features.
 As this is the last layer, we want the  out_features for this layer to be the final output/choice of the neural network.
 This is the neural network's guess as to which digit between 0-9 the image depicts.
 As 0-9 gives us 10 choices, the output will be 10 out_features.
 Without any abstraction, the real form of the output will be 10 numbers that increase based off the patterns the neural network has trained for.
 The more patterns it sees relating to that digit, the higher the corresponding number in the output.
 By choosing the highest of these 10 outputs, we get the neural network's guess.
 That part will be done later, though.